The Fluid Mechanics of Splatter Painting: Bundle geometry

-To determine geometrical properties such as bristle number and bristle diameter distribution, the bundle of one of the brush copies is severed at its base to be characterized.
+The bundle length $L_B = 13.0 \pm 0.5~\milli\meter$ and base diameter (\textit{i.e.} at the end of the ferrule), $D_{B,0} = 4.70 \pm 0.05~\milli\meter$, are measured with a caliper.
+In order to estimate the number of bristles and their diameter distribution, the bundle of one of the brush copies is severed at its base to be characterized.
 The total number of hairs in the bundle is determined by weighting several known amount of hairs on a high precision scale (Sartorius, with a resolution of $\pm 0.1~\milli\gram$).
 Measuring the total mass of all the bristles then allows us to deduce their number, which is found to be $N = 404 \pm 6$.
-A reduced sample of hairs from the brush (about $25~\%$ of the total) is examined under the microscope to measure their diameter distribution.

-The experimental probability distribution of bristles' diameters $d$ is presented in figure~\ref{fig:diameter_distribution}.
-This distribution is characterized by its first and second moments, defined respectively as
+A reduced sample of hairs from the brush (about $25~\%$ of the total) is examined under the microscope to measure their diameters $d$.
+The experimental probability distribution $P(d)$ of bristles' diameters is then computed and characterized by its first and second moments, defined respectively as

-where $N_b = 10$ is the number of bins used to compute the probability distribution, and $d_i$ the average diameter in bin $i$ (red crosses in figure~\ref{fig:diameter_distribution}).
-Assuming that the bristles' diameters in the idealised bundle follow the same distribution (\textit{i.e.} have the same $\mathcal{M}_1$ and $\mathcal{M}_2$), we are able to compute the following properties of the model porous medium.